robbiesmith11/DarkCircuit/full-modal-deployment/README.md

 > [!CAUTION]
 > SSH Terminal will not connect until Pwnbox's `INSTANCE LIFETIME` clock has started.

+### Step 9: Experimentation
+You can try out different OpenAI models and system prompts easily by clicking the `AI Configuration` button in the Chat Interface without having to re-deploy the app.
+You can permanently change the app's default system prompts by editing `/full-modal-deployment/frontend/public/prompts.json` and re-doing [Step 6](#step-6-build-frontend) and [Step 7](#step-7-deploy-darkcircuit-app).

 ## Future Development
-At the moment, the Ollama LLMs do not have RAG or are able to interact directly with the Pwnbox instance.
-The [Coding Agent example](https://modal.com/docs/examples/agent) on Modal's documentation may be a good starting point for integrating these concepts into the current implementation.
-Instead of the sandbox container, DarkCircuit has a connection with a Pwnbox instance.
-As such, the `run_ssh_command()` method in `darkcircuit_app.py` could be used instead of the `run()` method defined in `agent.py` of Modal's [repo](https://github.com/modal-labs/modal-examples/tree/main/13_sandboxes/codelangchain) by the agent to run code.
-Any changes made to incorporate these things should probably be made to `darkcircuit_app.py`.
+Any changes made to incorporate these things should probably be made to `darkcircuit_app.py` or `darkcircuit_agent.py`.
 To re-deploy after changes just delete the `DarkCircuit` app using the Modal dashboard and re-run the command in [Step 7](#step-7-deploy-darkcircuit-app).